PaNOSC-ViNYL/ase/doc/development/translate.rst

 * You can check the syntax by running :file:`msgfmt -cv ag.po`.
 This will report any syntax errors.

-* You can test your translation in :file:`ase-gui` directly.
+* You can test your translation in :ref:`ase-gui` directly.
 First issue the command :file:`make` in :file:`ase/gui/po`, then reinstall ASE using the usual procedure.
 The translations will then be in the newly installed ASE.
-If you translate into the same language as your computer's locale, you should see the translations when you start :file:`ase-gui` normally.
+If you translate into the same language as your computer's locale, you should see the translations when you start :ref:`ase-gui` normally.
 If you translate ASE into another language, then run :file:`LANG={ll}_{LL}.UTF-8 ase-gui`.
 On some operating systems you may need to run :file:`LANGUAGE={ll}_{LL}.UTF-8 ase-gui` instead.